 Gaza’s two biggest hospitals cease operations as WHO warns of rising deaths

-UN agency says three nurses killed at Al-Shifa, as WHO calls for immediate ceasefire to halt loss of life.
+UN agency says three nurses killed at Al-Shifa, as WHO calls for immediate Israel-Gaza ceasefire to halt loss of life.

 Gaza’s two largest hospitals have stopped taking new patients due to Israeli bombardment and shortages of medicine and fuel amid reports of rising deaths among patients and medical staff.